delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Subversion users can checkout code from https://codesnip.svn.sourceforge.net/svnroot/codesnip.
 You will usually checkout the "trunk" branch (development branch) or one of the stable releases listed in the "tags" branch.
+There is also a maintenance branch for the v3.x releases in the "branches/3.x" branch.

-Ready zipped source code archives of the current release and some earlier versions can be downloaded from the CodeSnip Files page on SourceForge.net at: https://sourceforge.net/projects/codesnip/files/
+Ready zipped source code archives of the current release and many earlier versions can be downloaded from the CodeSnip Files page on SourceForge.net at: https://sourceforge.net/projects/codesnip/files/